UIUCLibrary/galatea/README.md

 # galatea
-Used for cleaning up metadata used by UIUC me
+Used for cleaning up metadata used by UIUC metadata.